secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/pathfactory/index.html.md

 ---
 layout: handbook-page-toc
 title: "PathFactory"
-description: "PathFactory (PF) is leveraged as our content library & content distribution system."
+description: "PathFactory is an intelligent B2B content experience platform used to create personalized content journeys for your audience."
+"
 ---
 ## On this page
 {:.no_toc .hidden-md .hidden-lg}